marcellogalhardo/marcellogalhardo.dev/content/posts/function-properties-in-data-classes-are-code-smells.md

 No. I'm not familiar with Circuit, so I don’t feel qualified to comment on it.
 My goal was to discuss `data class` as a Kotlin construct, separate from Compose or any library.

-That said, Zac Sweers (Slack/Circuit) has reached out to confirm that Circuit leverages the Compose compiler [Strong Skipping](https://developer.android.com/develop/ui/compose/performance/stability/strongskipping#lambda-memoization) for lambda memoization, preventing the issues in this article.
+That said, Zac Sweers (Slack/Circuit) has reached out to clarify that Circuit leverages the Compose compiler [Strong Skipping](https://developer.android.com/develop/ui/compose/performance/stability/strongskipping#lambda-memoization) for lambda memoization.
 You can find his comment [here](https://bsky.app/profile/zacsweers.dev/post/3lc42yw76cc2f).

 > ℹ️ If you enjoyed the article you might enjoy following me on [Bluesky](https://bsky.app/profile/marcellogalhardo.dev). ℹ️